Things to do in Amsterdam

 Keukenhof Gardens Opening Times

 The Keukenhof Park is open only during the tulip season in Amsterdam.
-In 2022 the garden is open from 24th March to 15th May, including Easter (22nd April), Kingsday (27th April) and Liberation Day (5th May).
+In 2024 the garden is open from 21st March to 12th May.

 Going from Amsterdam to Keukenhof Gardens